 The normal usage of this button is that the public scoreboard remains frozen (hiding the final results from the public) until the contest ends, at which time the Contest Administrator certifies the final results using the Admin Run Contest > Finalize tab and then “unfreezes” the public scoreboard using this button.
 Unfreezing the public scoreboard cannot be undone; be sure you want to publish the final standings before pressing this button!
 See the chapter on Finishing the Contest for further information about “Finalizing”.

-Judge Settings section:
+Judging Settings section:

 Team Information Displayed to Judges – specifies whether or not to reveal the identity of Teams to the (human) Judges while a run is being judged.
 For example, assume that team 5 has a display name of “CSUS Hornets” and an alias of “Team Orange”.
 Then choosing the various display options will have the following effect on the information shown to the judges: